First Year Information - (Fall)

-This web page contains information and links to the resources needed for students attending Whitman College for the first time in Fall 2017.
+This web page contains information and links to the resources needed for students attending Whitman College for the first time in the fall.

 Additional information is also included in the orientation packet that has been sent to you.

 Monday Emails from Whitman: It is important to activate your Whitman College email account as soon as possible to obtain access to useful web resources.
 Each Monday from June 4th through August 13th, an email will be sent to your Whitman email account from either Juli Dunn, Associate Dean of Students, or Barbara Maxwell, Associate Dean of Students/Director of Orientation.
 These emails will communicate relevant information to new students in a timely manner, so you should plan to check your account weekly throughout the summer.